Destructionuser82/customOpModes/README.md

 # customOpModes
-use K9 tele-op mode
+use K9TeleOp or K9TankDrive
-customOpModes/uselessExamples is filled with useless classes
+customOpModes/uselessOps is filled with useless classes